kyma-project/terraform-module/examples/kyma-on-btp-reuse-sa/README.md

 ## Ensure CLI tools

+#TODO : Explain the requirements that existing subaccount needs to fulfill to be reused.
+- the bot user should have "Administrator" role

 Ensure you have opentofu (or terraform CLI installed).
 The sample scripts relly on `tofu` command, but its 100% compatible with `terraform` CLI.